Shift of the Bose-Einstein condensation transition in the presence of a second atomic species: Abstract

 \section{Abstract}

 Atomic interactions play an important role in the properties of ultracold atomic gases.
 In single component bosonic systems, its effect is already present at the critical point for the Bose-Einstein condensate phase transition by shifting it to lower temperatures as a consequence of effective repulsion between the atoms.
 When considering atomic bosonic mixtures, interesting effects arise from the competition between intra- and interspecies interactions such as the miscible-immiscible phase transition and the particular case of self-bounded quantum droplets.
 In such a scenario, it is natural to expect that these interactions will also affect the critical point of each species composing the mixture.
-In this paper, we obtain analytical expressions for the critical temperature shift of the phase transition to a Bose-Einstein condensate in the presence of a second species.
-We treat differently the cases in with the second species is above or below its own critical temperature and apply the obtained relations to the case of a $^{23}$Na-$^{39}$K bosonic mixture which can be realized in current running experimental setups.
-Our findings can be easily extended to other atomic mixtures trapped by arbitrary conservative traps.
+In this paper, we obtain semi-analytical expressions for the critical temperature shift of the phase transition to a Bose-Einstein condensate in the presence of a second species considering the mean-field framework.
+We treat differently the cases in which the second species is above or below its own critical temperature and apply the obtained relations to the case of a $^{23}$Na-$^{39}$K bosonic mixture which can be realized in current running experimental setups.
+Our findings can be easily extended to other atomic mixtures.